 7) Once the seaweed is re-hydrated, squeeze excess water from the seaweed and add into the serving bowl.
 Pour dressing, toss and keep refrigerated until ready to serve (best to serve within 30 min – 1 hour).

-Hope you enjoy your low-carb/keto Japanese Cucumber Salad!
+Hope you enjoy your Japanese Sunomono Cucumber Salad !

 Join us on Facebook to be part of our interactive discussions & recipe requests and follow us on Instagram, Pinterest, or subscribe to our New Recipe Notification and be the first to know when we post a new recipe!